surma/surma.dev/content/things/c-to-webassembly.md

   <figcaption>Both the stack and the heap grow downwards.
 The stack starts at <code>__data_end</code>, the heap starts at <code>__heap_base</code>.
 Because the stack is placed first, it is limited to a maximum size set at compile time, which is <code>__heap_base - __data_end</code>.</figcaption>
 </figure>

-If we look back at the globals section in our WAT we can find these symbold defined. `__heap_base` is 66560 and `__data_end` is 1024.
+If we look back at the globals section in our WAT we can find these symbols defined. `__heap_base` is 66560 and `__data_end` is 1024.
 This means that the stack can grow to a maximum of 64KiB, which is _not_ a lot.
 Luckily, `wasm-ld` allows us to configure this value:

 ```diff
  wasm-ld \